gek169/Simple_ISA/README.md

-pop, stp-=val, subtract from the stack pointer by a number of bytes (3 bytes) (35) pusha, stp+=a, add a to the stack pointer (1 byte) (36) popa, stp-=a, sub a from the stack pointer (1 byte) (37) astp, a = stp (1 byte) (38) bstp, b = stp (1 byte) (39)
+pop, stp-=val, subtract from the stack pointer by a number of bytes (3 bytes) (35) pusha, stp+=a, add a to the stack pointer (1 byte) (36) popa, stp-=a, sub a from the stack pointer (1 byte) (37)

+astp, a = stp (1 byte) (38)
+bstp, b = stp (1 byte) (39)
 /*58 decimal so far.*/
+compl, a = ~a (1 byte) (3A)

-40-0x3f, halt duplicates, free for expansion (1 byte)
+3B-0x3f, halt duplicates, free for expansion (1 byte)

 There are plenty of free instruction spots for you to play around with in your experimentation.

-You may want to add more instructions than there are currently free slots, just change the "&63" to "&127" and add 64 slots.
+You may want to add more instructions than there are currently free slots, just change the "&63" to "&127" and add 64 more entries into the switch case.

 The primary usecase for this is probably embedding a portable bytecode instruction set into a game, or for educational purposes.